marcmylemans/marcmylemans.github.io/_posts/2026-08-02-proxmox-ceph-10gbe-network-design.md

 For Windows guests on RBD, use VirtIO SCSI single with writeback cache enabled.
 It matters more to how the guest feels than anything you do on the network side.

-`[SCREENSHOT NEEDED: Ceph dashboard at HEALTH_OK after shrinking pg_num.
-Also use this as the OG card image in the front matter.]`

 ## FAQ